bgermann/cforms2/readme.txt

 If you want to upgrade from the original cformsII from deliciousdays.com, please upgrade to [version 14.6.0.5](https://plugins.svn.wordpress.org/cforms2/assets/cforms2.14.6.0.5.zip) first, make sure you upgraded your settings (resave your global settings and every form) and [backup your database](https://codex.wordpress.org/Backing_Up_Your_Database).
 Then deactivate the original plugin.
 If you want to migrate your tracking database to CFDB, please install version 14.14 and migrate it.
 Then you can install the current version of this fork.

-The form inlusion does not work with HTML comments (<!--cforms name="..."-->) anymore.
+The form inclusion does not work with HTML comments (`<!--cforms name="..."-->`) anymore.
 You have to use shortcodes [cforms name="..."] now.
 Please change the form calls accordingly.

 If you want to delete the 14.6.0.5 version by deleting directory "cforms" and you have any cforms-uploaded files, make sure you do not delete your attachments directory, which is contained in the cforms directory by default.